helix-editor/helix/README.md

 runtime inside the same folder as the executable, but that can be overriden via the `HELIX_RUNTIME` environment variable.

+## Arch Linux
+There are two packages available from AUR:
+ - `helix-bin`: contains prebuilt binary from GitHub releases
+ - `helix-git`: builds the master branch of this repository

 # Contributing

 Contributors are very welcome! **No contribution is too small and all contributions are valued.**